 8. The Morpeth Arms, Pimlico

-Another riverside pub that’s laden with ghostly legends is The Morpeth Arms in Pimlico, said to be haunted by the former inmates of a prison that previously occupied the space.
-There’s even some ruins of the former cells beneath the building in their cellar (which is sometimes live streamed on the telly), adding a surrealist chill to your blood-curdaling escapades this Halloween.
+Another riverside pub that’s laden with ghostly legends is The Morpeth Arms in Pimlico.
+It’s said to be haunted by the former inmates of a prison that previously occupied the space, and there’s even some ruins of the former cells beneath the building in their cellar.

-Morpeth Arms is also known for being an MI5 pub, boasting incredible views of the not-so-secret headquarters located directly across the river.
-This intruiging connection has caused whispers and tales of covert operations and mysterious figures lurking in the pub’s shadows.
+Morpeth Arms is also known for boasting incredible views of the not-so-secret MI6 headquarters which is located directly across the river.
+This intriguing connection has caused plenty of whispers and tales of covert operations and mysterious figures lurking in the pub’s shadows.

 9. The World’s End, Camden

-As one of Camden’s most beloved pubs, known for its kick-ass nights of punk, metal, and rock n’ roll, some say that the pub’s darkness was unavoidable with its horrible history.
-The World’s End dates back to the 1400s, previously known as The Old Mother Redcap and proudly standing as one of London’s oldest pubs.
+Dating all the way back to the 1400s, The World’s End is one of Camden‘s most beloved pubs.
+Known for its kick-ass nights of punk, metal, and rock n’ roll, some say that the pub’s darkness was unavoidable with its horrible history.
+The spot was previously known as The Old Mother Redcap and proudly stands as one of London’s oldest pubs.

 The Old Mother Redcap was named after Jenny Bingman, a former witch who resided in a cottage in the area when Camden was nothing but a country road to Hampstead.
-She is said to not only haunt the pub but also Camden Underground Station, with loud shrieks and calls being heard echoing throughout both; and it was definitely not the metal music.
+She is said to not only haunt the pub, but also Camden Underground Station. with loud shrieks and calls being heard echoing throughout both.

 10. The Bow Bells, Bow